-You may be able to make a withdrawal, not including the $1000 Kickstart and any Government Contributions, if the Trustee is reasonably satisfied that you are suffering or likely to suffer from significant financial hardship.
+You may be able to make a withdrawal, not including the $1000 Kickstart and any Government Contributions, if the Supervisor is reasonably satisfied that you are suffering or likely to suffer from significant financial hardship.

 Significant financial hardship includes difficulties arising because of:

-The Trustee must be reasonably satisfied that you have exhausted other reasonable means of finding money and may limit the amount of money you receive to what it thinks is required.
+The Supervisor must be reasonably satisfied that you have exhausted other reasonable means of finding money and may limit the amount of money you receive to what it thinks is required.
 If you choose to make a withdrawal of this kind, you will need to provide a statutory declaration as to your assets and liabilities.

 If you are employed and you do not want to continue contributions to your KiwiSaver account you may be able to go on a savings suspension for up to 1 year.
 On a savings suspension you do not have to contribute to your KiwiSaver account.
 However, if you do not contribute you will not receive the Government Contribution or your employer’s contribution.
 (You can still receive the Member Tax Credit if you make voluntary contributions - not out of your salary or wages - while you are on a savings suspension.)